 Once you arrive at the pier, you’ll have to pull your ship card out to show it to port security and then the driver will take you up to the roundabout where you boarded the tram earlier that morning.

 DO NOT try to bring shells back onboard the vessel.
-There was a garbage can full of conch shells, and one guest tried get back onboard with a box full of them and was quickly shut down.
+There was a garbage can full of conch shells, and one guest tried to get back onboard with a box full of them but was quickly shut down.

 While it’s not technically illegal to bring shells back to the United States, the cruise lines frown upon it because of the rules set by the Department of Agriculture.
 The agency says the shells must be properly cleaned to avoid bringing microorganisms home.
 The shells also have to be declared and inspected by U.S. Customs upon reentry to the states.

 The beach and pool day is awesome and totally worth the $39 pass for all of the amenities, and the flexibility to hop between the pools and the beach.

 The tram service was efficient and for someone who isn’t a big fan of cruise line excursions, this is perfect.
 You are basically doing your own thing after you get the wristband after debarking the ship in the morning.

 If we do it again, we will not get the drink package.
 As much as I tipped to get upgraded to Titos vodka, it would have been cheaper for me to pay a la carte for the two drinks I ordered there.

 However, I can’t blame the resort for this; the cruise line should have done a better job outlining what was served.

 This wasn’t the first time Carnival has done this.
 Over the summer they misled guests to believe that the Blue Lagoon VIP Tour in Nassau was an upgraded experience, but it wasn’t.
 Once the cruise guests got to the island it was a totally different experience than they were led to believe.
 Everyone got 50 percent of their money back.